 Cocktail table arrangements are another optional idea.
-"Keep these small and simple," says Hodgeson.
+"Keep these small and simple," says Hodgson.
 "We usually suggest a bottle bud vase arrangement as cocktail tables are already small."

 The bar is meant for a good time.
-That's why Hodgeson suggests having fun with these, "It's a great opportunity to repurpose a statement arrangement from your ceremony."
+That's why Hodgson suggests having fun with these, "It's a great opportunity to repurpose a statement arrangement from your ceremony."

 Escort Card Table Arrangements

-As escort card tables aren't a requirement (escort cards can be displayed in a number of ways), their table arrangements aren't either.
+Escort card tables aren't a requirement (escort cards can be displayed in a number of ways) and their table arrangements aren't either.
 However, it is definitely something to consider if you're looking to spruce up these displays.